isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 mineralogy thus: less than 90 percent mafic minerals, between 20 and 60 percent quartz in the QAPF fraction, and ratio of plagioclse to total feldspar is less than 0.65.
+- fine_grained_igneous_rock consisting of quartz and alkali feldspar, with minor plagioclase and biotite, in a microcrystalline, cryptocrystalline or glassy groundmass.
+Flow texture is common.
+Includes rocks defined modally in QAPF fields 2 and 3 or chemically in TAS Field R as rhyolite.
+QAPF normative definition is based on modal mineralogy thus: less than 90 percent mafic minerals, between 20 and 60 percent quartz in the QAPF fraction, and ratio of plagioclse to total feldspar is less than 0.65.

 - **Alternate labels:**
 rhyolitic rock